 - To provide a home for work previously published in small-run print journals and chapbooks not available online.

 As Editor I sought to create varied opportunities for involvement.
-I invited MFA writers to serve as fiction and poetry editors, art directors, copy and production editors, book reviewers and interviewers.
+I invited MFA writers to serve as fiction and poetry editors, copy and production editors, art director, book reviewers and interviewers.
 UMass alum and Pulitzer Prize-winner Paul Harding was interviewed in our first issue, MFA alum Jedediah Berry in the second issue, and Juniper Festival guest poet Abraham Smith in the third.
 Invitations to UMass graduate and undergraduate artists yielded a bounty of visuals to accompany written pieces.
 I made sure that submissions, art selection, rights approval, and copy changes happened on schedule.
 I checked pages across platforms and browsers.
 The editorial team (as many as ten, some semesters) published issues in a huddle of laptops.

 Planning the third issue and my last two semesters as Editor, I saw the magazine approaching a juncture.
 The original staff would be graduating or had graduated.
 To writers entering the Program, the problem that the journal had been founded to address would be old news about people they didn’t know.
 Would writers choosing among many ways to use their MFA time be drawn to Route 9 and take it as their own?
 The journal was externally hosted (campus hosting offered only a few basic WordPress themes).
 Funding had to be reapplied for yearly.
-Deadlines couldn’t be missed and forms needed signatures or else the journal would go dark, or an editor would be out a year’s web hosting fees with no means of reimbursement.
+Deadlines couldn’t be missed, and forms needed signatures or else the journal would go dark, or an editor would be out a year’s web hosting fees with no means of reimbursement.
 I decided that this potential failure point was longer unavoidable.
-By then Tumblr had become sufficiently robust in uptime and features to host a journal of Route 9’s scale, and, by publishing directly into the Tumblr ecosystem, Route 9 could give each piece a start on far-flung travel through likes and reblogs.
+By then Tumblr had become sufficiently robust in uptime and features to host a journal of Route 9’s scale.
+By publishing directly into Tumblr’s ecosystem, Route 9 could give each piece a start on far-flung travel through likes and reblogs.

 In Route 9’s first summer on Tumblr, a story excerpted from a then-forthcoming novel led to blurbs and interviews for its author.
 Poems tagged as “featured” by Tumblr staff were reblogged far beyond UMass circles.
 In subsequent years the journal was added to Tumblr’s list of featured literary sites.
 The third generation of editors refreshed the journal’s look and produced a special issue commemorating the MFA Program’s 50th Anniversary.
-As of this writing the journal has been extant over twice as long without me as it had been when I handed over its password.
+As of this writing the journal has been extant over twice as long without me as it had been when I handed over its admin password.